shymega/ShamblerOS/README.md

   * Choice of *type* of filesystem.
     The kernel will **not** care what type of filesystem (hierarchical vs. non-hierarchical design), as long as it can operate normally, *whichever* type of filesystem is selected.
+Generic abstractions over the FS API will help with this.

 [shymega]: https://github.com/shymega
 [rust]: https://www.rust-lang.org